bdelbosc/nuxeo-stacks/README.md

 - Select additional services (elastic, redis, kafka, grafana ...)

-This will generate a docker compose file in the target environment directory, from there, you can start stop your env like any docker-compose env.
+This will generate a docker compose file in the target environment directory, from there, you can up/stop your env like any docker compose env.

 ```bash
 # Add a -d to run in background